-On 26 March, it was once again 'Lights out for a peaceful and living planet!' in all of KfW's larger building units in Frankfurt, Berlin, Bonn and Cologne.
-As a responsible bank, KfW participated for the twelfth time in the worldwide Earth Hour, which was launched by the World Wildlife Fund For Nature (WWF) in 2007.
+On 23 March 2024, it was once again 'Lights out for a peaceful and living planet!' in all of KfW's larger building units in Frankfurt, Berlin, Bonn and Cologne.
+As a responsible bank, KfW participated for the 14th time in the worldwide Earth Hour, which was launched by the World Wildlife Fund For Nature (WWF) in 2007.

-For this purpose, the lights will be switched off for one hour at all the above-mentioned locations between 8:30 and 9:30 pm.
+For this purpose, the lights were switched off for one hour at all the above-mentioned locations between 8:30 and 9:30 pm.
 In view of war, the climate crisis and our dependence on fossil fuels, the signal sent out by Earth Hour is more important than ever.
-It is the largest peaceful climate protection and environmental action in the world.
 It stands for bringing people together across borders to protect our Earth.

 WWF Earth Hour